 Practice Squat Technique:

 Those with poor coordination are better candidates for the goblet squat.
 Since the compact weight is held in front of the athlete it’s much easier to stabilize than a long, unstable barbell.
-Add in the fact that goblet squats strengthen the anterior core, upper back, and create tension with lighter loads you have a winner.
+Add in the fact that goblet squats strengthen your anterior core, your upper back (hello better posture) and create muscle building metabolic tension and you have a winner.

 Increase anterior core engagement: